corianoharris/pro-best-practices-docs/docs/UX/practices.md

 - **Consistency**: Use consistent design patterns and elements throughout the interface to create a sense of familiarity and predictability for users.

+- **Brand and Voice**: Understand the brand and communicate the appropriate tone.

 - **Accessibility**: Ensure that the interface is accessible to users with disabilities and meets accessibility guidelines.

 - **Performance**: Optimize the performance of the interface to ensure fast loading times and smooth interactions.